 - In an episode of Invader Zim, two (very stupid) aliens throw Zim in a sack, and say he fell for their cunning plan.

-- In the Police Academy The Animated Series episode "A Blue Knight At The Opera" opera singer Mademoiselle Diva is kidnapped this way by a stalker who is bossed with her and dressed as the Phantom after he catches her through a trap door.
+- In the Police Academy The Animated Series episode "A Blue Knight At The Opera" opera singer Mademoiselle Diva is kidnapped this way by a stalker who is obsessed with her and dressed as the Phantom after he catches her through a trap door.

-- In the Hanna-Barbera tv special "Robin Hoodnik" Maid Marian (who's an anthropomorphic fox) is kidnapped twice this way, first after the Sheriff of Nottingham's men make her drink a love potion to make sure the Sheriff was the first person she saw, then later after Robin and his Merry Men rescue her and Oxx the Dumb Muscle of the Sheriff's men catches her as they carry her off in her bed.
+- In the Hanna-Barbera TV special "Robin Hoodnik" Maid Marian (who's an anthropomorphic fox) is kidnapped twice this way, first after the Sheriff of Nottingham's men make her drink a love potion to make sure the Sheriff was the first person she saw, then later after Robin and his Merry Men rescue her and Oxx the Dumb Muscle of the Sheriff's men catches her as they carry her off in her bed.

 - In "Ketchup Vampires" Huberta and her cousins kidnap Bella this way so that their master can have her for his bride.

 - This has happened to Tails from Adventures of Sonic the Hedgehog a couple of times, once by Coconuts and another time by Scratch and Grounder.

 - In the The Pink Panther episode All For Pink And Pink For All the Queen is kidnapped by her advisor's men who were disguised as musketeers.

 - In the Stoked episode ""The Captain, The Grom, His Job and Her Dream" Fin is kidnapped this way by Reef, Broseph, and Emma to cheer her up after finding out she doesn't like her new job, we never see her in the sack, we see from her point of view of her eyes in the darkness of the sack and the gang dumping her out.